dakbhavesh/spring-boot-liquibase/README.md

 Once you have liquibase and database dependency in place, Spring Boot will autoconfigure it and override defaults if any configuration is provided.

-**What is liquibase?**
+This application has db console available on [url] (http://localhost:8585/h2-console) **What is liquibase?**

 Liquibase is an open source database independent library for tracking, managing and applying database schema changes.